TeleECG model of care

 The NSW TeleECG model of care links specialist nurses with staff in small rural hospitals, to support them to provide care for patients with suspected acute coronary syndrome.

-The model complements and supports the existing State Cardiac Reperfusion Strategy and Pathway for Acute Coronary Syndrome Assessment.
+The model complements and supports the existing State cardiac reperfusion strategy and Pathway for acute coronary syndrome assessment.

 At a glance

-• The teleECG service provides decision support for rural emergency department clinicians in managing patients with possible acute coronary syndrome.
+• The teleECG service provides decision support for rural emergency department (ED) clinicians in managing patients with possible acute coronary syndrome.

 • TeleECG is an evidence-based strategy that supports improved diagnosis and treatment of myocardial infarction in rural NSW.

 ECG and troponin automatically upload on acquistion.
-ECG generates notification to the TeleECG nurse via a worklist.
+The ECG generates notification to the TeleECG nurse via a worklist.

 This removes the requirement for rural ED clinicians to opt in or activate referral to TeleECG.